A three-body form factor at sub-leading power in the high-energy limit: planar contributions: Setup of the calculation

 where $\mu$ is the renormalization scale, while the coefficients $\mathcal{A}_{i}$ are rational functions, and can be easily expanded in the limit of small $x$.
 The remaining task is then to compute the master integrals in the high-energy limit $x \to 0$, while keeping the exact dependence on the variables $y$ and $z$.
 To illustrate our method, we focus on the family \eqref{eq:topo_2}.
 There are 123 MIs in this family.
 In the high-energy limit, these MIs admit the asymptotic expansion

 The purpose of this work then reduces to the calculation of the coefficients as a function of $y$ and $z$.
-We will constrain the highest orders of $x$, i.e., the integers $n_2$, for the purpose of calculating the squared-amplitude $\mathcal{F}^{(2)}$ up to $x^1$.
+Note that the two-loop integrals considered in this work have no soft-collinear overlapped divergences, and the minimal power of $\epsilon$ is $-2$.
+The integrals also have no power-like singularities in the limit $m \to 0$, and therefore the minimal power of $x$ is $0$.
+The maximal power of $\log(x)$, $n_{3,\max}$, depends on the value of $n_1$ and $n_2$.
+In practice, we will truncate the series in $\epsilon$ and $x$ for the purpose of calculating the squared-amplitude $\mathcal{F}^{(2)}$ up to $x^1$ and $\epsilon^0$.
 This corresponds to the next-to-leading power (NLP) in the high-energy expansion.
 Nevertheless, our method can be used to compute higher power terms as well.